crfroehlich/ts-tools/docs/documentation.md

 To use this tool, install the package and add a build script to your `package.json`

-- In `package.json`, add `"docs:standardize": "standardizeReadme",` It is recommended to run this as part of your project's build or as a pre-commit hook so that changes to documentation are automatically folded into your current commit.
+- In `package.json`, add `"docs:standardize": "standardizeReadme",`.
+It is recommended to run this as part of your project's build or as a pre-commit hook so that changes to documentation are automatically folded into your current commit.

 ## API

 The [`generateApi` method](../src/docs/generateApi.ts) generates API documentation for your project suitable to publishing to NPM and including in your project's documentation.
-This is based on Microsoft's [API Extractor](https://api-extractor.com/), which solves a number of problems and adds a number of extra features to your project.
+This is based on Microsoft's [API Extractor](https://api-extractor.com/).

 - A single, fully documented `.d.ts` definition is generated for your entire project, placed in your `/dist` folder along with your other build artifacts.
 This file should not be committed to VCS.
 - A `project-api.md` file is generated inside your projects `/docs` folder.
 As your publicly defined classes, interfaces, enums and methods change--this file will automatically update allowing code reviewers to quickly spot changes to the signature of the public facing API and determine the risk of regressions.
 This file should be committed and tracked in VCS, and this document can provide guidance to external consumers of your API.